Hidden Reason Behind Starbucks in Fight Club

 • D. 1999

-what appears in every scene of fight club?
+What appears in every scene of fight club?

 The director David Fincher claimed that there is at least one Starbucks cup visible in every scene of Fight Club.
 There is no cup in every frame or scene in the movie, but the Starbucks coffee mug is hidden somewhere throughout the movie.